-Release Date: | 020309 |
+| Release Date: | 020309 |

-Currently: | Out of stock...
-OR coming soon - see Release Date above (MM/DD/YY) |
+| Currently: | Out of stock...
+OR coming soon - Check That Release Date one line up!
+(MM/DD/YY) |

 If R.L.
 Burnside was whiskey he’d be sour mash.
 If Jon Spencer was whiskey he’d be 12 year bourbon.
 Together they created ‘A Ass Pocket Of Whiskey’, a raw romp of stompin’dirty blues at its finest.